papadanku/papadanku.github.io/doc/index.rst

 Content Creation, Social Media Management
 -----------------------------------------

+Tools
+^^^^^

 Used various hardware and software to create content for social media channels.
+A mix of freemium and open-source software.

 Hardware
    :Camera: Sony Alpha 6000